Andhra techie stranded in Wuhan, who is due to wed this month, appeals for help

 It is also learned that one of her colleagues Satya Sai Krishna, who is also from Andhra Pradesh, was also denied permission to board the flights.

-In the social media message that has gone viral, Jyothi said,"My colleagues and I were supposed to take the first flight out of Wuhan to go home.
+In the social media message that has gone viral, Jyothi said, "My colleagues and I were supposed to take the first flight out of Wuhan to go home.
 But two of us had high body temperatures... we were stopped from taking the first flight.
 We were told you can take the next one.
 But in the afternoon we got a phone call and were told you can't even take the second flight because you have fever.
 The Chinese (authorities) haven't confirmed or denied we have the virus, but we are ready to prove we are healthy.''

 Kerala confirms 3rd case of coronavirus; Union Health Ministry issues fresh travel advisory